slacgismo/load_decomposition/README.md

 alias gridlabd="docker run -it -v $PWD:$PWD slacgismo/gridlabd:latest gridlabd -W $PWD"
 ~~~

-Add this command to you `~/.bashrc` file will make this available to all notebooks.
+Add this command to your `~/.bashrc` file will make this available to all notebooks.